Lecture Notes in Cosmology: Stochastic Properties of Cosmological Perturbations

 \chapter{Stochastic Properties of Cosmological Perturbations}

 {\rightskip=3truepc\leftskip=3truepc {\it The more the universe seems comprehensible, the more it also seems pointless} 0.10 in \centerline{\it ---Steven Weinberg, The first three minutes} 0.20 in }

-The attentive reader must have noticed that, in fact, we have given no actual initial conditions on cosmological perturbations in Chapter~\ref{Chap6:IC}.
-What we have done is to give the form of the primordial modes and show how, in the 5 different cases that we investigated, all scalar perturbations are sourced by a single scalar potential.
-For example, in the adiabatic case we showed in Eq.~\eqref{adiabaticPhip} how $\Phi(\mathbf k)$ is related to $C_\gamma(\mathbf k)$, which we proved to be equal to $\zeta(\mathbf k)$ and $\mathcal R(\mathbf k)$.
+The attentive reader must have noticed that, in fact, we have given no actual initial conditions on cosmological perturbations in Chapter~\ref{Chap:IC}.
+What we have done is provide the form of the primordial modes and demonstrate how, in the 5 different cases that we investigated, all scalar perturbations are sourced by a single scalar potential.
+For example, in the adiabatic case, we showed in Eq.~\eqref{adiabaticPhip} how $\Phi(\mathbf k)$ is related to $C_\gamma(\mathbf k)$, which we proved to be equal to $\zeta(\mathbf k)$ and $\mathcal R(\mathbf k)$.

-Note the following important point: all the evolution equations that we derived for the perturbations, i.e. all the evolution equations for photons, neutrinos, CDM and baryons, plus Einstein equations, depend only on the modulus $k$ and not on $\mathbf k$.
-This means that only the initial conditions depend on the latter.
-We could solve the evolution equation for some initial condition in which $\mathcal R(\eta_i,\mathbf k) = 1$, i.e. normalised to unity, and then the result will depend only on $k$: $\mathcal R(\eta, k)$.
-This is usually called \textbf{transfer function}.
-Multiplying it by the true initial condition $\mathcal R(\eta_i,\mathbf k)$ we obtain the correct result.
-Of course, this reasoning applies to any perturbation, not only $\mathcal R$.
+We have already stressed the following important point: all the evolution equations that we derived for the perturbations, i.e., the evolution equations for photons, neutrinos, CDM, and baryons, plus the Einstein equations, depend only on the modulus $k$ and not on $\mathbf k$.
+This means that only the initial conditions can depend on the latter.
+We could solve the evolution equation for some initial condition in which $\mathcal R(\eta_i,\mathbf k) = 1$ is normalized to unity, and then the result will depend only on $k$: $\mathcal R(\eta, k)$.
+This is usually called \textbf{the transfer function}.
+Multiplying it by the true initial condition $\mathcal R(\eta_i,\mathbf k)$, we obtain the correct result.
+Of course, this reasoning applies to any perturbation, not only to $\mathcal R$.

-In this chapter we discuss a very important point of cosmology, both from the viewpoint of theory and especially from the observational one: the stochastic nature of cosmological perturbations, embedded in the stochastic character of the initial conditions.
+In this chapter, we discuss a very important point of cosmology, both from the viewpoint of theory and especially from the observational one: the stochastic nature of cosmological perturbations embedded in the stochastic character of the initial conditions.
 This means that $\mathcal R(\eta_i,\mathbf k)$ shall be regarded as a random variable.

 This chapter mainly follows \cite{Weinberg:2008zzc} and \cite{Lyth:2009zz}.